hackclub/hackclub/workshops/Tkinter/README.md

 ## What is Tkinter

-Python offers multiple options for developing GUI (Graphical User Interface).
-Out of all the GUI methods, tkinter is the most commonly used method.
-It is used to make softwares and Graphical User interfaces for your python code.
+Python offers multiple options for developing a GUI (Graphical User Interface).
+Out of all the GUI methods, Tkinter is the most commonly used method.
+It is used to make software and Graphical User interfaces for your python code.

 ## Code and explanation.

-Go to repl and then lets get started.
+Go to repl and then let's get started.
 Coding along is good than going through all this stuff and then getting to code.
 ![vedio](https://cloud-1h9458u6z.vercel.app/54_blog_image_13.gif)
-So inorder to make the quote hub we need to import the library tkinter.
+So to make the quote hub we need to import the library Tkinter.

 ```python
 import tkinter as tk